vanman247/Senior-Project/docs/blog_post_3.md

 The "Opt()" Function does the bulk of the work in calling and collecting the Options Chains.

-The "calls()" Function pulls out the Calls of the Options from the "Opt" Function.
+The "Calls()" Function pulls out the Calls of the Options from the "Opt()" Function.

-The "puts()" Function pulls out the Puts of the Options from the "Opt" Function.
+The "Puts()" Function pulls out the Puts of the Options from the "Opt()" Function.

 ### Step 3